mobile app bar

 Luka Doncic (L), Gilbert Arenas (R)

-During a live watch-along stream of the Nuggets-Thunder Game 7, which Oklahoma blew out Denver 125-93, Arenas fielded questions about the upcoming season from fans.
+During a live watch-along stream of Game 7 between the Denver Nuggets and the OKC Thunder (where Oklahoma blew out Denver 125-93), Arenas fielded questions about the upcoming season from fans.
 One of them asked if he thought Doncic would spruce up his conditioning to play better defense next year.

-While Arenas agreed that the guard would probably lose some weight and get in better shape, he didn’t think his defense would improve.
+Arenas agreed that the guard would probably lose some weight and get in better shape.
+But he didn’t think his defense would improve.

 “I think he’s gon get in better shape,” the three-time All-Star said.
 “Defense?
 I don’t know nothing about that.
-Either you play defense or you don’t… I don’t see him just trying to be some lockdown defender.”
+Either you play defense or you don’t.”

-Arenas also pointed out that some of Doncic’s defensive habits don’t really align with his overall basketball IQ.
-Rather than thinking and figuring out how to best play defense, Arenas claimed Doncic plays ‘guess defense’—just throwing his body in front of the offensive player, hoping they make adjustments.
+Arenas also pointed out that some of Doncic’s defensive habits don’t correlate with his overall basketball IQ.
+Rather than thinking and figuring out how to best play defense, Arenas felt Doncic plays ‘guess defense’ — just throwing his body in front of the offensive player, hoping to offset them.

-This often ends with him getting fouls called on him, which only frustrates him further and puts him in foul trouble with the referees.
+This often ends up with Doncic getting fouls called against him.
+That frustrates him further and puts him in foul trouble with the referees.

-But while Gil seems convinced Doncic’s defense won’t improve, the Slovenian will undoubtedly enter the summer with a chip on his shoulder, aiming to do what he couldn’t with the Mavs—win a ring.
+The Slovenian will undoubtedly enter the summer with a chip on his shoulder, aiming to do what he couldn’t with the Mavs — win a ring.

 Will we see a new and improved Doncic when the NBA returns?
 Or will he continue to look like an all-timer on offense and a liability on defense?